DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Introduction

 The proof of this result is based on a near explicit expression for the function $u_d(0,x)$ (see \Cref{sec:formula}).
 It uses this expression in conjunction with regularity estimates in \Cref{sec:regularity} and a neural network quadrature calculus and corresponding error estimates (which is of independent interest) in \Cref{QuadSection} to show that the function $u_d(0,x)$ possesses an approximate low-rank representation consisting of tensor products of cumulative normal distribution functions (\Cref{QM}) to which the low-rank approximation result mentioned above can be applied.

 Related results have been shown in the recent work \cite{GHJv18_2680} which proves (by completely different methods) that solutions to general Kolmogorov equations with affine drift and diffusion terms can be approximated by neural networks of a size that scales polynomially in the dimension and the reciprocal of the desired accuracy as measured by the $L^p$ norm with respect to a given probability measure.
-The approximation estimates developed in the present paper only apply to the european maximum option pricing problem for uncorrelated assets but hold with respect to the much stronger $L^\infty$ norm and provide spectral accuracy in $\epsilon$ (as opposed to a low-order polynomial rate obtained in \cite{GHJv18_2680}), which is a considerable improvement.
+The approximation estimates developed in the present paper only apply to the European maximum option pricing problem for uncorrelated assets but hold with respect to the much stronger $L^\infty$ norm and provide spectral accuracy in $\epsilon$ (as opposed to a low-order polynomial rate obtained in \cite{GHJv18_2680}), which is a considerable improvement.
 In summary, compared to \cite{GHJv18_2680}, the present paper treats a more restricted problem but achieves stronger approximation results.

+In order to give some context to our approximation results, we remark that solutions to Kolmogorov PDEs may, under reasonable assumptions, be approximated by empirical risk minimization over a neural network hypothesis class.
+The key here is the Feynman-Kac formula which allows to write the solution to the PDE as the expectation of an associated stochastic process.
+This expectation can be approximated by Monte-Carlo integration, i.e. one can view it as a neural network training problem where the data is generated by Monte-Carlo sampling methods which, under suitable conditions, are capable of avoiding the curse of dimensionality.
+For more information on this we refer to \cite{BGJ18_2679}.

-While we admit that the european maximum option pricing problem for uncorrelated assets constitutes a rather special problem, the proofs in this paper develop several novel deep neural network approximation results of independent interest that can be applied to more general settings where a low rank structure is implicit in high-dimensional problems.
+While we admit that the European maximum option pricing problem for uncorrelated assets constitutes a rather special problem, the proofs in this paper develop several novel deep neural network approximation results of independent interest that can be applied to more general settings where a low-rank structure is implicit in high-dimensional problems.
+For mostly numerical results on machine learning for pricing American options we refer to \cite{AmericanOption}.
+Lastly we note that after a first preprint of the present paper was submitted, a number of research articles related to this work have appeared \cite{gonon2019uniform,GS20_2862,grohs2020deep,grohs2019deep,hornung2020spacetime,hutzenthaler2019proof,jentzen2018proof,kutyniok2019theoretical,reisinger2019rectified}.